-Prior to that, Sharon was an associate consultant at Defined Health, a leading business development consulting company in New Jersey.
+Prior to that, Sharon was an associate consultant at Defined Health (now Cello Health), a leading business development consulting company in New Jersey.
 In that capacity, she provided strategic advice, support and due diligence to leading global biopharmaceutical corporations that focused on the scientific, clinical, regulatory and commercial outlooks for their products.

 She also served as a research analyst at Science and Technology Ventures, the technology transfer office of Columbia University.

 Sharon has evaluated hundreds of therapeutic products in dozens of indications for biopharmaceutical companies as well as for leading healthcare investment funds.

 She is a board member at Ramot, the technology transfer office of Tel Aviv University and at TAU Ventures, an early-stage focused venture capital fund affiliated with Tel Aviv University.

 Sharon holds an M.A. in biotechnology from Columbia University and a B.Sc. summa cum laude in biology from Tel Aviv University, where she was a member of the Special Honors Research Program.

 Chief Medical Officer